alexanderames/offerFeature/platform_dev/README.md

 - `GET /anagrams/:word.json`:
   - Returns a JSON array of English-language words that are anagrams of the word passed in the URL.
   - This endpoint should support an optional query param that indicates the maximum number of results to return.
+- `DELETE /words/:word.json`: Deletes a single word from the data store.
+- `DELETE /words.json`: Deletes all contents of the data store.

 **Optional**
 - `GET /words/stats.json`: Returns count of words and min/max/median/average word length